wpilibsuite/frc-docs/source/docs/software/commandbased/convenience-features.rst

    // Will run fooCommand, and then a race between barCommand and bazCommand fooCommand.andThen(barCommand.raceWith(bazCommand))

-Static factory methods for command groups (Java only)
+Static Factory Methods for Command Groups (Java only)
 -----------------------------------------------------

 .. note:: These factory methods are not included in the C++ command library, as the reduction in verbosity would be minimal - C++ commands should be stack-allocated, removing the need for the ``new`` keyword.